fpjohnston/TECO-64/doc/linux.md

 Normally used in conjunction using the –execute option.

 -V --vtedit=*vtfile*
- - Use macro in the file *vtfile* to initialize the display (overrides any file specified using the TECO_VTEDIT environment variable).
+ - Open *vtfile* as an indirect command file (using the EI command).
+If file does not exist, TECO will try opening *vtfile.tec*.
+This overrides any initialization file specified using the TECO_VTEDIT environment variable.

- - If *vtfile* is a string in single or double quotes, then that is treated as a command string instead of a file name.

 -v, --novtedit
  - Ignore TECO_VTEDIT environment and don't use any indirect command file to